wjeff0343/about/README.md

 #### 1. Smart Home Devolpment
 ##### September 2019-December 2019
-- Built three unique electronic circuts that functioned conjointly with Arduino Uno
+- Built three unique electronic circuits that functioned conjointly with Arduino Uno
-- Compiled C++ Code that intergrated the software aspect of the smart home with the built senosrs and accuators
+- Compiled C++ Code that integrated the software aspect of the smart home with the built sensors and actuators
-- Tested an Analyzed all aspects of the system to ensure effiecincy and smooth deployment
+- Tested and analyzed all aspects of the system to ensure efficiency and smooth deployment

 #### 2. Engineering Project Design
 ##### September 2018- March 2019
-- Team Development of complex  coin flipping Rube Goldbery machine.
+- Team Development of complex coin flipping Rube Goldberg machine
-- Implmented creative designs and innovated upon simple systems to achive objectives
+- Implemented creative designs and innovated upon simple systems to achieve objectives
 - Leadership and Morale support for entire team
-- Organized and punctual meetings to manage schedules, design progress, and potential new leads that could be devolped
+- Organized and punctual meetings to manage schedules, design progress, and potential new leads that could be developed

 ### Certificates